Conductors of l-adic representations: Introduction

 Our aim in this note is to give a new formula for the Artin conductor of an $\ell$-adic representation of the Galois group of a non-archimedean local field of residue characteristic $p\neq\ell$, see Theorem~\ref{thm:main} in Section~\ref{s:main}.
 The proof that this formula is equivalent to the standard one is a simple unwinding of the definitions, but the new formula has the virtue that it does not require any auxiliary constructions such as semi-simplification or Weil-Deligne representations, and it works equally well for representations with finite or infinite inertial image.
 We also take the occasion to correct a typographical error in a canonical reference.

-I would have imagined that formula \eqref{eq:int} is well known, and I make no claim of priority, but it does not seem to appear in in the literature.\footnote{It does, however, appear in the notes \cite{WieseGR}, but without proof that it is equivalent to the standard definition.} We hope having a clear reference will be useful to the community.
+I would have imagined that formula \eqref{eq:int} is well known, and I make no claim of priority, but a proof that it is equivalent to other definitions does not seem to appear in in the literature.\footnote{The formula appears as a definition in \cite[\S2.1]{DarmonDiamondTaylor97} and in the notes \cite{WieseGR}, but without proof that it is equivalent to the standard definition.} We hope having a complete treatment will be useful to the community.

 Here is a brief explanation of the main issue: Let $F$ be a local field with Weil group $W_F$.
 The conductor of a representation $\rho$ of $W_F$ depends only on the restriction of $\rho$ to the inertia group $I_F$, and it is defined in the first instance in \cite{Artin31b} only for representations which factor through finite quotients of $W_F$.
 Since the image of an $\ell$-adic representation restricted to inertia need not be finite, further discussion is required.
 This problem was solved by Serre, who in \cite{Serre70} gave a definition of the conductor of an $\ell$-adic representation using the key fact that there is a subgroup of inertia of finite index on which the representation is unipotent.
 This last fact was conjectured by Serre and Tate and proven by Grothendieck, see \cite[Appendix]{SerreTate68}.
 Later, Deligne gave a definition using what is now known as a Weil-Deligne representation, a technical device with several uses in the Langlands program, see \cite{Deligne73} and \cite{Tate79}.